- See & Do

 Where to eat:

 What better way to start your day than by heading down the scenic Pohangina Valley.
 Seasoned Four Wheel Drivers or extreme bikers will want to make a side trip up Takapari Road to the tops of the ruahine Ranges, or for something at a slower pace check out Springvale Gardens.

 On weekends Pilgrims Rest is a popular sport for a devonshire tea, and you’ll be spoilt for choice when it comes to native bush walks with the Totara Reserve stretching down the valley.
 Totara Reserve is not only renown for it’s stunning ancient native bush, it is also the perfect spot to camp, picnic and swim in the river.
 Public facilities, BBQ’s and a play ground are all located here.

 Tucked away at the foothills of the Ruahine Ranges, you won’t want to miss Songbird Gardens & Cottages.
 With a uniquely high altitude and stunning views, wander through the gardens to soak up the clean mountain air, or book in to the romantic and rustic cabin for a night of relaxation.
-Raumai Reserve is a fantastic picnic and swimming spot to explore, and just down the road you’ll find the Waterford Cafe & Bar, which serves up tasty food and a good does of Irish hospitality.
+Raumai Reserve is a fantastic picnic and swimming spot to explore.

 A side trip to Pohangina Village offers several wetlands to explore, and the local village centre, County Fayre.
 Open on weekends, check out the historical wall displays and grab a hot cuppa.
 Wine buffs will enjoy a tasting at Pohangina Valley Estate, which produces vegan friendly wines as well as olive oil.
 Heading onwards you’ll come through to Ashhurst, a colourful town offering all your basic needs and supplies, plus a great local cafe and Inn.